chrismerck/faraday/biot_savart_visualization/README.md

 - [ ] Abstract code properply
 - [ ] Add a way for the user to specifiy settings during initial runtime of the program.
 Or load the settings from a file.
 - [ ] Re-write resolution feature with the dictionary idea.
+- [ ] Decouple current from a few things.
+- [ ] Custom current input.